Auxiliary Services For High Schools

 Our Vision

-Non-traditional school graduates will have the same skills and life-opportunities as do traditional school graduates
+Non-traditional school graduates will have the same life-opportunities as do traditional school graduates

 You Can Make A Difference